-Continuous feedback is a substitute for annual appraisals; it’s dialogue between employees and managers which is ongoing and focused on results rather than rankings
+Continuous feedback in performance management is a substitute for annual appraisals; it’s dialogue between employees and managers which is ongoing and focused on results rather than rankings

 Continuous feedback is feedback which is ongoing, but it’s also much more than that.
 It’s feedback which builds towards pragmatic and actionable next steps and development objectives, rather than a form-filling exercise which focuses on retrospective ratings.
 In short, it’s what every business should be adopted instead of the traditional annual appraisal.

 How does continuous feedback work?

 The way continuous performance management works depends on the company, but it has several features which make it the ideal replacement for outdated annual appraisals.
 Firstly, continuous feedback means that employees don’t have to wait until an arbitrary date to get feedback or discuss an issue, concern or idea with their manager.
 An effective continuous feedback system will allow for that kind of dialogue on a regular basis.

 Second, continuous feedback uses employees’ strengths, areas for improvement, concerns, and passions as tools for discussion, rather than ways to judge or rank employees.
 If an employee is struggling in a particular area, continuous feedback focuses on how they can improve.
 If an employee is strong at something, continuous feedback focuses on how they can leverage that strength for the benefit of the team or the organisation.
 What’s more, because the feedback isn’t once or twice a year, it can focus on what an employee can do right now to improve.